leyr1112/leyr1112/README.md

 <br/>

 Hi, I'm leyr1112.
-As a prominent developer with deep knowledge and practical ability on blockchain and crypto, I designed and developed numerous DApps ourselves.
+As a prominent developer with deep knowledge and practical ability on blockchain and crypto, I designed and developed numerous DApps myself.
 I am grasping the crypto market with an innovative perspective and new ideas, and I am always thinking forward to the future, putting energy into the market growth and introducing new technologies.
 I have developed numerous DEFI projects, crypto games, payment systems, and financial projects, and are creative with any idea of my clients.
 If you are looking for a surefire success in the crypto market, please contact me.

 ![](https://github-profile-trophy.vercel.app/?username=leyr1112&theme=dracula)